Blind Inpainting with Object-aware Discrimination for Artificial Marker Removal: Method

 \subsection{Object-aware Discrimination}

-Since the artificial markers in the corrupted image are usually with different sizes in local regions, we use the dense object detector such as YOLOv5~\cite{glenn_jocher_2022_6222936} as the discriminator, relying on its powerful recognition capabilities for pixel-based classification in local regions.
-For the object-aware discriminator, we define a new category, namely ``fake marker", for the marker region in the reconstructed images to enhance the discrimination capability.
-On one hand, the object-aware discriminator should detect the artificial markers in the reconstructed image as much as possible.
-On the other hand, the reconstruction network should recover the missing regions to fool the discriminator to ensure that the reconstructed regions cannot be easily detected as objects.
+To accommodate markers of different relative sizes in corrupted images, we utilize and enhance an dense object detector such as YOLOv5~\cite{glenn_jocher_2022_6222936} to build our discriminator.
+This leverages the detector's powerful recognition capabilities for pixel-based classification in local regions.
+During adversarial training, the object-aware discriminator should detect artificial markers in reconstructed images as much as possible.
+Meanwhile, the reconstruction network should inpainting corrupted regions to blend naturally with background texture, making them less detectable as objects by the discriminator.
+To enhance the discrimination in this supervision process, we define a new object category in ground-truth labels, namely ``fake marker", for marker regions in reconstructed images.

 Denote the object-aware discriminator as $d_{\omega}$, where $\omega$ are the parameters to be learned.
 Then the output of the discriminator contains two parts, \textit{i.e.},